Project Education and social support

 Protection

-The project works to raise awareness among children, adolescents and parents about the rights of children and girls and various issues related to mental health and its importance in the lives of children, girls and adolescents.
+The project works to raise awareness among children, adolescents and parents about the rights of children and various issues related to mental health and its importance in the lives of children and adolescents.

-The department also works by providing specialized consultations and services to enable children, girls and adolescents at risk and survivors of violence and sexual harassment to overcome psychological, social and behavioral problems.
+The department also works by providing specialised consultations and services to enable children, girls and adolescents at risk, and survivors of, violence and sexual harassment to overcome psychological, social and behavioural problems.

 The department actively participates in establishing and activating child protection networks in Palestinian refugee camps and gatherings in Lebanon to secure the necessary services and interventions, and raising community awareness of children’s rights.